Berlin Quick Facts

 Students are required by Pomona to take at least one 3.0-semester-credit university course and to take IES' advanced language course (1.0 Pomona course credit); highly advanced students may substitute a German literature course for the language course.
 For the remaining courses, students enroll in a combination of IES and university courses.
 Most students take an additional language course, Advanced Grammar and Usage, level I, II or III, (3-4 semester hours).
 Pomona grants 1.0 course credit for 4.0 semester credits, so students need to take enough courses to equal at least 16 semester credits for 4.0 Pomona course credits.
 Students may take only one course on a P/NC basis.

 Students live with Germans in homes and apartments throughout the city.
 Pomona provides a meal allowance.

 Number of Students

-Four semesters of college-level German or the equivalent.
-A language course must have been completed within one year prior to the start of the program and priority is given to students who will have taken German during the semester preceding their anticipated study in Germany.
-9.0 GPA.
+Priority is given to students who will have taken German during the semester preceding their anticipated study in Germany.